Documentation

 Connect via MCP

 Promptmark’s MCP server lets AI agents manage your prompt library.
-Add Promptmark to any MCP-compatible client (Claude Desktop, Cursor, Warp, Claude Code).
+Add Promptmark to any MCP-compatible client — Claude.ai, ChatGPT, Claude Code, Cursor, VS Code, Warp, and more.

 Next Steps